chiclaim/SwingE/README.md

-# SwingE
-A Employee Manager System by Java Swing
+# A Employee Manager System by Java Swing